Logic 2: Modal Logic

 I have suggested that sentence (1) might be understood as saying that it is impossible to leave after 5 and still make it to the train.
 Impossible in what sense?
 There are many possible worlds at which we leave after 5 and still make it to the train.
 There are, for example, worlds at which the train departs two hours later, worlds at which we live right next to the station, and so on.
 When I say that it is impossible to leave after 5 and still make it to the train, I arguably mean that it is impossible given what we know about the departure time, our location, etc.

-Generalizing, a tempting proposal is that the accessibility relation that is relevant for indicative conditionals like (1) is the epistemic accessibility relation that we studied in chapter 5, where a world \(v\) is accessible from \(w\) iff it is compatible with what is known at \(w\).
-On that hypothesis, the logic of indicative conditionals is determined by the logic of epistemic necessity.
+Generalizing, a tempting proposal is that the accessibility relation relevant for conditionals like (1) is the epistemic accessibility relation that we studied in chapter 5, where a world \(v\) is accessible from \(w\) iff it is compatible with what is known at \(w\).
+On that hypothesis, the logic of conditionals is determined by the logic of epistemic necessity.
 We don’t need to figure out the relevant accessibility relation from scratch.

-Since knowledge varies from agent to agent, the present idea implies that the truth-value of indicative conditionals should be agent-relative.
+Since knowledge varies from agent to agent, the present idea implies that the truth-value of conditionals should be agent-relative.
 This seems to be confirmed by the following puzzle, due to Allan Gibbard.

 Sly Pete and Mr. Stone are playing poker on a Mississippi riverboat.
 It is now up to Pete to call or fold.
 My henchman Zack sees Stone’s hand, which is quite good, and signals its content to Pete.
 My henchman Jack sees both hands, and sees that Pete’s hand is rather low, so that Stone’s is the winning hand.
 At this point the room is cleared.
 A few minutes later, Zack slips me a note which says ‘if Pete called, he won’, and Jack slips me a note which says ‘if Pete called, he lost’.